insieme/insieme/README.md

 | -DTHIRD_PARTY_DIR              | \<path\>        |

-These settings are defined in the [build_settings] and [insieme_specific] CMake module, located in the `/cmake` subdirectory.
+These settings are defined in the [build_settings] and [insieme_specific] CMake modules, located in the `/cmake` subdirectory.

 [build_settings]: <cmake/build_settings.cmake>
 [insieme_specific]: <cmake/insieme_specific.cmake>